 - Referenda & Citizen Initiatives

-D. Public dialogue – Enhanced dialogue between citizens and the state lies at the heart of participatory governance.
-This section of the toolkit describes a range of innovative approaches and tools for promoting more productive interactions between multiple state and non-state actors.
-Read More….
+D. Public dialogue – This section describes a range of innovative approaches and tools for promoting more productive interactions and enhancing dialogue between multiple state and non-state actors.

 - Full Introduction to Public Dialogues